Jesswhit54/AvailableMentalHealthResources/README.md

         - Hex Plots
         - Heat Maps (see `maps.py` script below)

-We will use the produced graphs to access the findings of the project.
+        *We will use the produced graphs to access the findings of the project.
+You can compare various graphs to find correlations amoung variables.

 ### *maps.py*
 Import census county data and heatmap providor information onto the New York State county reprojected map.